jamespfennell/transiter/README.md

         and the times they will arrive),
-    as well as derived data that Transiter computes automatically, such as which routes usually call at the stop, and which transfers to other stops are available.
+    as well as derived data that Transiter computes automatically, such as which routes usually call at the stop, which transfers to other stops are available, and which routes are currently calling at *those* stops.
-You can get a sense for what's available by navigating through the
+You can get a sense for the data that's available by navigating through the
     [live demo site](https://demo.transiter.io).